How To Reach Out To Bloggers And Playlisters

 Let’s put yourself in your target’s shoes.
 The people you’ll be reaching out to, especially if they have any size of following receive dozens, or maybe hundreds of emails a day from musicians looking like you for attention and exposure.
 Being CC’d, or getting a generic email is totally impersonal and can really turn off your potential new champion.
-Literally nothing crushes your chances of getting playlisted or blogged about more than a generic email copied to tons of email addresses.
+Literally, nothing crushes your chances of getting playlisted or blogged about more than a generic email copied to tons of email addresses.
 You don’t CARE.
 Why should they?

-Be sure to make each single email you send out personalised for every recipient.
+Be sure to make every single email you send out personalised for every recipient.
 Yes, it’s a lot of effort as you have to do some research but that’s what you need to do, and if you can’t handle it pay someone to do it for you!
 Anything and everything you can do to increase the chances of getting noticed and being worth getting a response is a bonus.

 We’ve all been there.
-People posting random stuff on our threads or timeline, someone sliding in our DM’s and saying “hey thanks check out my music” and a link to Bandcamp or SoundCloud.
-Don’t be that guy, or girl.
+People posting random stuff on our threads or timeline, someone sliding in our DM’s and saying “Hey thanks check out my music” and a link to Bandcamp or SoundCloud.
+Don’t be that guy or girl.
 That’s NEVER going to work.